Kalvari-class submarine (2015)

 A namesake of the former s that the IN operated between 1967 and 2010, the class was originally planned in the late-1990s as an initial phase of a 30-year long naval rearmament roadmap to replace the IN's conventional submarine fleet, namely the and submarines.
 India's Ministry of Defence (MoD) placed an order of six submarines in 2005, at a cost of ₹23562 crore.
-The last of the first batch of submarines entered service on 15 January 2025.
-A repeat order for another batch of 3 submarines is to be placed in February 2025 at a cost of ₹38000 crore.
+The final submarine entered service on 15 January 2025.

 First introduced to operational service in 2017, the submarines are currently operated by the IN for a variety of missions, namely, littoral surveillance, intelligence gathering, anti-submarine warfare, anti-surface warfare and minelaying operations.

 History

 Origins

 In 1997, the Cabinet Committee on Security (CCS), the highest-decision-making body of India's Ministry of Defence (MoD), approved a proposal for the purchase of two Type 209/1500 attack submarines (SSK) for the Indian Navy (IN), at a then-estimated cost of ₹700 crore.
 The two examples of the design, originally conceived by the German-based Howaldtswerke-Deutsche Werft, were proposed to be built at Mazagon Dock Shipbuilders (MDL), located in Mumbai, with the assistance of a foreign naval firm in a corroborative role.

 In accordance with the scheme, the IN and MDL approached several naval enterprises for assistance; however, the French-based Thomson-CSF (TCSF) was the only firm willing to participate.
 Two years later, in 1999, the MoD approved a two-phase plan to build 24 submarines over a 30-year period.
 For the first phase, which called for the construction of SSKs at MDL, two options were proposed: the former option recommending the construction of the Type 209/1500 at MDL with the assistance of TCSF; the latter option recommending the construction of SSKs based on the newer submarine design, conceived by the French-based Armaris (later DCNS, now Naval Group).

 Ultimately, the IN chose the latter, reasoning that the Scorpène, which had been offered with a provision of technology transfer (TOT), was more advanced than the Type 209/1500.
 Another reason for choosing the Scorpène design was because of the IN's interest in acquiring submarine-launched missiles.
 At the time, the French-designed Exocet, the US-designed Harpoon and the Russian-designed Kalibr were the only such missiles that were commercially obtainable; however, the Harpoon was unavailable to the IN and the Kalibr was incompatible with the Type 209/1500's torpedo tubes.
 This led to the Exocet being preferred and subsequently, the Scorpène design.
 It was also thought that the Scorpène design won the deal because of its capability to fire Exocet anti-ship missiles and an agreement on the air-independent propulsion (AIP).